Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 **DONE:**
 * Defined and agreed on overall infrastructure (shared on Slack)
 * Defined minimum viable product (MVP) with functions/classes/variables
-* Defined interactions between subsystems including the function calls and their JSON syntax
+* Defined interactions between subsystems including a first iteration of the request types and their JSON syntax
 * Establish Github protocol (including how we would use the project board, as well as pull request and issue protocol)
-* Design up a basic UI interface mockup for admin user story
+* Design a basic UI interface mockup for admin user story

 **WIP:**
 * Implementation of communication protocol

+**User Stories To Prioritize in next sprint**
+The most important of our user stories is that of the end-user, so our first sprint should focus on delivering a fitness tracking feature onto the M5Stack in the form of a simple step counter.
+In order to allow the user to keep track of their steps between sessions, we need to make thestep data persistent, so we also need to develop a basic first version of our desktop server.

 ### Sprint 2 : First Prototype (9.3-16.3)
 The goal of this sprint was to create a very basic proof of concept.
 Our team agreed that this was mainly focused on turning the M5Stack in to a pedometer, and that Processing is able to receive step data from the M5Stack and process it accordingly.

 **User Stories Implemented:**
-* End-user able to use pedometer accurately, steps counts persists between sessions
+* The End-user is able to use the M5Stack to track their steps.
+The step count persists between sessions.

 **DONE:**
-* M5Stack able to send a notification to server (Processing) for each new step
+* M5Stack able to send a notification to Desktop server for each new step
 * Desktop able to process the notification, increment the total steps and ensure data persisted, and sends the updated user profile back to the M5
 * M5 able to process message from processing and display total steps
 * Created web design and mockup pages